sedanonpc/agentdd/docs/MATCHES_TABLE_README.md

 The matches table is integrated with the application through:

-1. `BettingContext`: Updated to first check the database before calling external APIs
+1. `MatchesContext`: Dedicated context for match data management with configurable data sources
-2. `getMatchById`: Enhanced to fetch from the database when not in cache
+2. `BettingContext`: Focuses purely on betting operations, uses `MatchesContext` for match data when needed
-3. `MatchesPage`: Updated to display the data source (database, API, Yahoo, mock)
+3. `MatchesPage`: Uses `useMatches()` hook and displays data source (database, api, mock)

 ## Future Enhancements